-By Theorem \ref{thm_distance} antipodes in $\Pm$ are pairs of matchings which have a minimal number of components in their union.
-Equivalently, antipodes in $\Pm$ are pairs of matchings which have a union of one cycle. \begin{cor} The eccentricity of every matching in $\Pm$ and the diameter of $\Pm$ are $m-1$.
+By Theorem \ref{thm_distance}, antipodes in $\Pm$ are pairs of matchings whose union consists of one cycle. \begin{cor} The diameter of $\Pm$, as well as the eccentricity of every vertex in it, are $m-1$.
 The number of antipodes of every matching is $(2m-2)!!$. \end{cor}